Nicolab/crystal-validator/README.md

   # -- email

+  # Hash key can be a String or a Symbol
+  v.check :email, "The email is required.", is :presence?, :email, user

-  v.check :email, "The email is required.", is :presence?, :email, user v.check :email, "#{user[:email]} is an invalid email.", is :email?, user[:email]
+  v.check "email", "The email is required.", is :presence?, "email", user v.check "email", "#{user["email"]} is an invalid email.", is :email?, user["email"]

   # -- username

-  v.check :username, "The username is required.", is :presence?, :username, user
+  v.check "username", "The username is required.", is :presence?, "username", user

   v.check(
-    :username,
+    "username",
-    "The username must contain at least 2 characters.", is :min?, user[:username], 2
+    "The username must contain at least 2 characters.", is :min?, user["username"], 2
   )

   v.check(
-    :username,
+    "username",
-    "The username must contain a maximum of 20 characters.", is :max?, user[:username], 20
+    "The username must contain a maximum of 20 characters.", is :max?, user["username"], 20
   )
 end